marksutton/EART40003-Programming-for-Geoscientists/dictionaries.md

 Keys can be any type – here they are strings, but they could instead be numbers.
 They COULD be other types, but that's rarely a good idea.
 They also don't all have to be the same type in any given dictionary, but (again) that's unlikely to be what you really want.
 Elements can of course also be any type – that includes other collections like lists and dictionaries.
-Y ou are allowed to have different element types in one dictionary, but (once more) it's probably not a good idea.
+Y ou are allowed to have different element types as values in one dictionary, but (once more) it's probably not a good idea.
 99% of the time you'll want to use dictionaries where all the keys are of one type, either numbers or strings, and all the elements are of one type as well (which could be just about anything).